 Let’s get beyond the buzz term.
-Digital transformation may seem like a vague description of the process.
-MSPs have been actively involved in for decades ‒bringing their businesses into the 21st century ‒ but it has a much broader meaning.
+Digital transformation may seem like a vague description of the process which MSPs have been actively involved in for decades ‒bringing their businesses into the 21st century ‒ but it has a much broader meaning.

 Digital transformation has become a rallying cry for many IT industry professionals.
 MSPs who can clearly convey its advantages to SMB customers and effectively walk them through all the available options have a real opportunity to grow sales and boost customer retention.
 That is if they can properly manage and secure all these innovations.